ymntseng/DynamicESG/README.md

     2. **Impact Duration**: *<2*, *2~5*, *>5*, *NotRelatedtoCompany*, *NotRelatedtoESGTopic*
     3. **ESG Category**: Index of 44 Key Issues in the [Guideline](https://github.com/ymntseng/DynamicESG/blob/master/Guideline%20of%20ESG%2044%20key%20Issues.pdf), ex.
 E01, S13, G07.

+- Here is an example format of one instance.

 ```jsonld
 {